- 1 Silicone breast prosthesis and rheumatic disease

 - 5 Breast prothesis of silicone and risk of cancer

 Silicone breast prosthesis and rheumatic disease

-Breast prostheses with silicone have for about 30 years been suspected of causing systemic connective tissue disease or trigger the "Rheumatoid arthritis" (antibody), "Breast Implant Illness".
+Breast prostheses with silicone has for over 30 years been suspected of causing systemic connective tissue diseases or triggering elevated "Rheumatoid arthritis" (antibody), "Breast Implant Illness".
 This has not gone unnoticed.
 In recent years no other medical implants have been studied more thoroughly than silicone-containing breast prostheses.
 There are now results from major studies with more than ten years of follow-up.
 The results answer different questions about cosmetic breast prothesis with silicone, although there is still disagreement within the medical community (see ASIA syndromes):

 Are silicone breast prostheses associated with special Systemic connective tissue diseases:?